39 Best Places to Visit in Europe in Winter for Snow, Sun & Christmas Markets

 Suggested by Diana of Travels in Poland

-Best Places to Visit in Europe in Winter: Northern Europe
+Best Winter Destinations in Northern Europe

 Copenhagen, Denmark